-In this article, I will introduce the basic functions of how to use CLO, a 3DCAD tool software for apparel business, and how to create simulation to dress an avatar with clothes.
+In this article, I will introduce the basic functions on how to use CLO, a 3DCAD software tool for the apparel industry.
+Also, I will explain how to create a simulation to dress an avatar with clothes.

-There will be 2 articles for this series.
+There are 2 articles for this series.
 For part 1, I will explain what preparations you need, the basic operation methods, and how to import avatars and garments from the library.

 Please refer to this article in order to learn the basics of CLO and how to install the software.

-First, I will explain what settings you should do beforehand, and how to use the mouse actions, how to save files.
+First, I will explain what settings you should do beforehand, how to use different mouse actions, and how to save files.

-In order to make the functions in the 3D view easier to understand, I advise to change the gizmo settings for pattern movements and rotation functions.
+In order to make the functions in the 3D view easier to understand, I would advise you to change the gizmo settings for pattern movements and rotation functions.

-I will not go to the depths, but if you want to learn more about this function, please search the internet with keywords such as ‘Gizmo’ or ’World coordinates’.
+I will not go into the details, but if you want to learn more about this function, please search the internet with keywords such as ‘Gizmo’ or ’World coordinates’.

-The interface that is circled with red is called a gizmo.
-It is used to interact with the object in the 3D view.
+The interface that is shown in the red square is called a gizmo.
+It is used to interact with the object in 3D view.

 In this tutorial, I am going to use the simulation mode.
-If you are using a different mode right now, please change the mode from the upper right, and change it to [SIMULATION].
+If you are using a different mode right now, please change the mode in the upper right corner to [SIMULATION].

-When you create a new project, keep in mind to name the project and save it.
+When you create a new project, always take the time to name the project and then save it.

-The software may suddenly shutdown when you are using large files, or because of computer specs when you are simulating, so you should save your project whenever possible.
+The software may suddenly shutdown when you are using large files or because the computer specs are not high enough when you are simulating.
+Please, save your work whenever possible.

 In order to learn the basic operations, let’s import avatars and garments from the library.

 In order to add an avatar, we need to open the library window.
-Please follow the following directions to import an avatar from the library window.
+Please follow the following directions to import an avatar from the library.

 In the [Avatar] window, you will find numerous avatars, but for this tutorial, please double click [Female_Emma].

-In the details screen of [Female_Emma], you will find files such as [Arrangement]、[Hair]、[Pose] which you can use to customize the avatar, and the avatar file named [Female_Emma.avt].
-Please double click [Female_Emma.avt].
+In the details screen for [Female_Emma], you will find files such as [Arrangement], [Hair], and [Pose] which you can use to customize this avatar.
+Also included is an avatar file named [Female_Emma.avt].
+Please double click on [Female_Emma.avt].

 If you place the cursor over the [Female_Emma.avt] file, you can preview the file.

 Once the avatar is imported, it will be displayed like this in the 3D and 2D screen.
-If your screen matches this, the avatar import is complete.
+If your screen matches this, then the avatar import was successfully completed.

 Once the avatar import is complete, let’s import a T-shirt file from the library.